SahitiC/procrastination_taxonomy/README.md

-# Weighting waiting: A decision-theoretic taxonomy of procrastination and delay
+# Weighting waiting: A decision-theoretic taxonomy of delay, pacing and procrastination

-This repository contains code and data for the paper FILL_IN_THE_BLANK
+This repository contains code and data for the paper [Weighting waiting: A decision-theoretic taxonomy of delay, pacing and procrastination](https://doi.org/10.31234/osf.io/jd4ar)

 Authors: [Sahiti Chebolu](https://www.kyb.tuebingen.mpg.de/person/107410/2549) and [Peter Dayan](https://www.mpg.de/12309357/biologische-kybernetik-dayan)